 Data from a clinical trial in children aged 5 to 11 showed that administrating the vaccine at a concentration as low as ten micrograms per dose reduced the risk of COVID-19 by 90.7 percent.
 What is more, the immune response after vaccination in children aged between 5 and 11 (measured by the amount of antibodies against SARS-CoV-2) was comparable to that of vaccinated adolescents and young adults.

 Parents who would like to have their children vaccinated can contact their local paediatrician or specialist in adolescent medicine.
-In addition, vaccination centres and local vaccination programmes are also available for parents and their children.
+In addition, hospitals with paediatric departments and in some cases vaccination centres are also available for parents and their children.
 For details, see the relevant municipality websites.
-Sufficient quantities of vaccine are available for this age group.

 The main reason to get vaccinated against the coronavirus is to protect yourself from a severe or deadly infection.
 In addition, each coronavirus vaccination helps contain the spread of the virus, so everyone who gets vaccinated is also protecting their own family, friends and the community at large.